alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 ![alt text][image6]

-To deal with this and create single bounding box we can use heatmap technique (add pixel intencity for each box which overlaps this pixel).
-Additionaly, we can use this heatmap and pass it to [a scipy.labels]('https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html) function to determine clusters of the boxes which is more likly are separate vehicles detected.
-To reduce amount false positives we can apply heatmap threshold (select only pixels with intencity > threashold).
-I've used 1 as threshhold as single detection has a great chance to be a false positive.
+To deal with this and create single bounding box we can use heatmap technique (add pixel intensity for each box which overlaps this pixel).
+Additionally, we can use this heatmap and pass it to [a scipy.labels]('https://docs.scipy.org/doc/scipy-0.16.0/reference/generated/scipy.ndimage.measurements.label.html) function to determine clusters of the boxes which is more likely are separate vehicles detected.
+To reduce amount false positives, we can apply heatmap threshold (select only pixels with intensity > threshold).
+I've used 1 as threshold as single detection has a great chance to be a false positive.

 Here is image of applied techniques below: